Fighting for fair, transparent elections

 - Overturn Citizens United.
 In the Citizens United case, the Supreme Court decided that Congress cannot regulate how corporations spend money to influence elections.
 The result is an impression that elected officials are accountable to corporate interests, even where they conflict with the interest of real American citizens.
 Senator Coons supports an amendment to restore the view of the Constitution that prevailed before 2009 and permit Congress to pass reasonable corporate-speech restrictions to ensure accountability of elected officials.

 - No secret campaign spending.
 Citizens United also has the side effect of permitting corporations attempting to influence elections to do so in secret.
+The DISCLOSE Act, which Senator Coons has cosponsored, is a modest attempt to lessen the destructive impact the Citizens United decision is having on American elections.
 Secret speech is more likely to be negative, at great potential cost to civility and to our unity as a nation.
 Secrecy also allows speakers to distort facts and conceal their real motivations.
-Senator Coons supports legislation to ensure that Americans know who is behind campaign advertising.
+The DISCLOSE Act is an opportunity to level the playing field by promoting greater transparency for voters.